E2A/e2a-cip/README.md

 # To Develop Locally
 1) Run `yarn serve` in the root dir to run a server on localhost
 2) Go to `localhost:8080` to view the app
+3) To run / debug electron app on MacOS run: `./dist_electron/mac/E2A-Analysis.app/Contents/MacOS/E2A-Analysis` and any `console.log()` and other electron errors will display in terminal.

 # Package for distribution on your own server
 1) Install the application